js318sn-sudo/Exploratory-Data-Analysis-EDA-/output_eda.md

 ## Insights

-1. IT department employees tend to have higher salaries.
+1. The dataset contains no missing values.
-2. Experience positively affects salary.
+2. The dataset contains no duplicate records.
-3. Performance scores improve with experience.
+3. Employee salaries vary across departments.
-4. No missing values are present.
+4. Experience shows a positive relationship with salary.
-5. No duplicate records were found.
+5. Performance scores generally increase with experience.